What is Dextenza and how is it used?

 Plasma concentrations of dexamethasone were detectable (above 50 pg/mL, the lower limit of quantification of the assay) in 11% of samples (21 of 189), and ranged from 0.05 ng/mL to 0.81 ng/mL.

-In two randomized, multicenter, double-masked, parallel group, vehicle-controlled trials, patients received DEXTENZA or its vehicle immediately upon completion of cataract surgery.
-In both trials, DEXTENZA had a higher incidence of subjects who were pain free at all post-operative days.
-Results are shown in Table 1.
+In three randomized, multicenter, double-masked, parallel group, vehicle-controlled trials, patients received DEXTENZA or its vehicle immediately upon completion of cataract surgery.
+In all three trials, DEXTENZA had a higher proportion of patients than the vehicle group who were pain free on post-operative Day 8.
+On post-operative Day 14, in two of the three studies, DEXTENZA had a higher proportion of patients than the vehicle group who had an absence of anterior chamber cells that was statistically significant.
+Results are shown in Table 1 and Table 2.

 Advise patients to consult their surgeon if pain, redness, or itching develops.